 As per Bob’s Red Mill, arrowroot starch is an essential ingredient when baking gluten-free goods.
 Not only will adding arrowroot flour to your recipe create a lighter and fluffier result, but it also works to bind all the ingredients together, which can often be difficult in gluten free baking.

 Baking gluten-free milk rolls can be challenging, especially for those new to baking.
-Here are some frequently asked questions about baking gluten-free milk rolls:
+Here are some tips for making the very best gluten free milk rolls.

 A: You can use regular or active dry yeast in your recipe if that’s what you have on hand.
 However, keep in mind that the rising time may be longer.